Blog

 05. Jaspersoft

-Jaspersoft is a customizable and developer-friendly Business Intelligence platform which allows developers to build analytics solutions that meet the business requirements.
+Jaspersoft is a developer-friendly, open source BI tool that allows developers to build analytics solutions that meet business requirements.

 Main Features